smilers/windows-itpro-docs/windows/deployment/do/mcc-ent-troubleshooting.md

 ## Diagnose and Solve

 You can also use the **Diagnose and solve problems** functionality provided by the Azure portal interface.
-This tab within the Microsoft Connected Cache Azure resource will walk you through a few prompts to help narrow down the solution to your issue.
+This tab within the Microsoft Connected Cache Azure resource walks you through a few prompts to help narrow down the solution to your issue.